azat-co/practicalnode/readme.md

 13. [Node HTTP/2 Servers](https://github.com/azat-co/practicalnode/blob/master/chapter13/chapter13.md) [2nd Edition] <-- NEEDS REVIEW! 👀
 14. [Asynchronous Code in Node](https://github.com/azat-co/practicalnode/blob/master/chapter14/chapter14.md) [WIP]
 15. Node Microservices with Docker and AWS ECS [WIP]
-16. Serverless with AWS Lambda [WIP]
+16. Serverless Node with AWS Lambda [WIP]

 Note: It's work in progress (1st -> 2nd Edition) and the draft will be completed in the end of 2017.
 See for [2nd Edition] for newer updated content.